asifsanjary/Dashboard_React_Typescript_MUI/README.md

 # Demo WebPage

 ## TODO:
-- [ ] Use MUI Table for the Bottom Table of the Page
+- [x] Use MUI Table for the Bottom Table of the Page
-- [ ] Add Navigation Bar for Mobile WebPage and Hide the Desktop Navigation Bar
+- [x] Add Navigation Bar for Mobile WebPage and Hide the Desktop Navigation Bar
-- [ ] Change Pie Chart and Bar Chart Color according to Page Theme
+- [x] Change Pie Chart and Bar Chart Color according to Page Theme
 - [ ] Change Avatar both on Desktop and Mobile Navigation Bar
+- [ ] Make mobile responsive as much as possible

 ## Available Scripts